DaiLe78/myfirstworkshop/content/2-Prerequiste/2.1-createec2/2.1.4-createsecgroup/_index.md

 ![SG](/images/2.prerequisite/026-createsg.png)

-So we are done creating the necessary security groups for EC2 instances and VPC Endpoints.
+So we are done creating the necessary security groups for Lambda functions, DAX, OpenSearch and VPC Endpoints.